-- the completion and timing of the separation, the business and operations of Cyclerion following the separation and any benefits or costs of the separation, including the tax treatment; - our post-separation relationships with Ironwood, third parties, collaborators and our employees; - our ability to operate as a standalone company and execute our strategic priorities; - our ability to finance our operations and business initiatives and obtain funding for such activities; - the timing, investment and associated activities involved in developing, obtaining regulatory approval for, launching and commercializing our product candidates, including olinciguat, praliciguat and IW-6463; - our plans with respect to the development, manufacture or sale of our product candidates and the associated timing thereof, including the design and results of preclinical and clinical studies; - the safety profile and related adverse events of our product candidates; - the efficacy and perceived therapeutic benefits of our product candidates and the potential indications and market opportunities therefor; - U.S. and foreign regulatory requirements for our product candidates, including any post-approval development and regulatory requirements, and the ability of our product candidates to meet such requirements; - our ability to attract and retain key employees needed to execute our business plans and strategies and our expectations regarding our ability to manage the impact of any loss of key employees; - our ability to obtain and maintain intellectual property protection for our product candidates and the strength thereof;
+- the completion and timing of the separation, the business and operations of Cyclerion following the separation and any benefits or costs of the separation, including the tax treatment; - our post-separation relationships with Ironwood, third parties, collaborators and our employees; - our ability to operate as a standalone company and execute our strategic priorities; - our ability to finance our operations and business initiatives and obtain funding for such activities; - the timing, investment and associated activities involved in developing, obtaining regulatory approval for, launching and commercializing our product candidates, including olinciguat and praliciguat; - our plans with respect to the development, manufacture or sale of our product candidates and the associated timing thereof, including the design and results of pre-clinical and clinical studies; - the safety profile and related adverse events of our product candidates; - the efficacy and perceived therapeutic benefits of our product candidates and the potential indications and market opportunities therefor; - U.S. and foreign regulatory requirements for our product candidates, including any post-approval development and regulatory requirements, and the ability of our product candidates to meet such requirements; - our ability to attract and retain key employees needed to execute our business plans and strategies and our expectations regarding our ability to manage the impact of any loss of key employees; - our ability to obtain and maintain intellectual property protection for our product candidates and the strength thereof;

-- our future financial performance, revenues, expense levels, payments, cash flows, profitability, tax obligations, capital raising and liquidity sources, real estate needs and concentration of voting control, as well as the timing and drivers thereof, and internal control over financial reporting; - our ability to compete with other companies that are or may be developing or selling products that are competitive with our product candidates; - the status of government regulation in the life sciences industry, particularly with respect to healthcare reform; - potential indemnification liabilities Cyclerion may owe to Ironwood after the separation; - our expectations with respect to our office and laboratory space, including the terms of a direct lease with the Landlord or a possible sublease with Ironwood; - the tax treatment of the distribution and the limitations imposed on Cyclerion under the tax matters agreement that Cyclerion will enter into with Ironwood; and - trends and challenges in our potential markets.
+- our future financial performance, revenues, expense levels, payments, cash flows, profitability, tax obligations, capital raising and liquidity sources, real estate needs and concentration of voting control, as well as the timing and drivers thereof, and internal control over financial reporting; - our ability to compete with other companies that are or may be developing or selling products that are competitive with our product candidates; - the status of government regulation in the life sciences industry, particularly with respect to healthcare reform; - potential indemnification liabilities Cyclerion may owe to Ironwood after the separation; - the tax treatment of the distribution and the limitations imposed on Cyclerion under the tax matters agreement that Cyclerion will enter into with Ironwood; and - trends and challenges in our potential markets.